don-ferris/SovrIT-PTI-Platform/ProductSpecification.md

 ### 1.1 Purpose
 To reclaim digital autonomy by establishing a local-first, zero-trust infrastructure that replaces cloud-dependent services with a unified, encrypted ecosystem.
 It is engineered to ensure that your data, communications, and identity remain under your exclusive control, providing a stable and sovereign foundation for digital life that is immune to third-party surveillance or monetization.
 ### 1.2 Scope
 This specification defines the technical boundaries and operational standards for the SovrIT PTI ecosystem.
 It encompasses the physical hardware architecture, logical network segmentation (VLANs), and the Runtime Substrate—specifically identity, ingress, and storage layers.
-The scope extends to the integration of sovereign modules for communication, productivity, and intelligence, as well as the "Ghost Mirror" failover and "Living Handbook" documentation systems.
+The scope extends to the integration of sovereign modules for communication, productivity, and intelligence, as well as the "Ghost Mirror" failover and "SovrIT Handbook" documentation systems.
 It does not cover the maintenance of third-party ISP bandwidth or the internal development of the open-source engines utilized.
 ### 1.3 Target Audience
 Privacy advocates, advanced self-hosters, technical administrators, and contributors to the SovrIT project.